 Attempting the Impossible

-An interesting question arises as to whether a person may be convicted of an attempt to commit an offence, where for a technical reason, the offence is not possible; e.g. murdering a deceased person.
-Generally, a person may not be convicted of such an offence.
+An question arises as to whether a person may be convicted of an attempt to commit an offence, where an offence is not possible; e.g. murdering a deceased person or where the person wrongfully believes something to be a crime, where it is not.
+Generally, a person may not be convicted of attempt in these circumstances.

 Where, however, the impossibility relates to the method employed, which may be deficient to achieve the relevant result, he may be convicted.
 Therefore, in a case where a person attempted to poison with a dose that was not, in fact, sufficient, he was convicted of attempted murder.